-Situated just east of Reno, Louse Mountain (also referred to as Louse BM) is a large, rocky peak with spectacular features.
+Situated just east of Reno, Louse Benchmark is a large, rocky peak with spectacular features.
 Despite its proximity to a city, it feels rather remote when up in higher slopes.
 The highlight of the hike is a spectacular canyon at the beginning of the primary route.

-Louse Mountain is located in the Virginia Range.
+Louse Benchmark is located in the Virginia Range.
 It is called "Louse" on topographic maps based on nearby Louse Creek and the historic Lousetown; a now abandoned town that sprung up after the mining boom in Virginia City that began in 1859.
 The town was once a recreational spot with horse racetracks.
 By the late 1870s, however, the town was abandoned.
-What is left of the town is located east of Louse Mountain.
+What is left of the town is located east of Louse Benchmark.

-Louse Mountain is clearly visible from the east in the Reno skyline.
+Louse Benchmark is clearly visible from the east in the Reno skyline.
 It stands out in particular because it the first mountain in Virginia Range looking south that has some tree cover.
 Once you get closer to this part of the range, you notice a big white D which stands for Damonte Ranch High School, situated at the base of the canyon.
-Louse Mountain is also notable because it gets more snow than the slightly lower mountains just to the north.
+Louse Benchmark is also notable because it gets more snow than the slightly lower mountains just to the north.

-Hiking Louse Mountain takes about 3 to 4 hours round trip, particularly due to the long time it takes to get through the canyon.
+Hiking Louse Benchmark takes about 3 to 4 hours round trip, particularly due to the long time it takes to get through the canyon.
 The canyon involves some easy class 3, and lots of scrambling.
 There is no other scrambling or climbing required after the canyon is completed.

-The best time to hike Louse Mountain is late fall and early spring.
+The best time to hike Louse Benchmark is late fall and early spring.
 During summer months, rattlesnakes like to make a home in the canyon and elsewhere on the mountain.
 Winter creates ice in the canyon and the mountain can get a lot of snow from December through February.

-Getting ThereGetting to Louse Mountain is easy.
+Getting to Louse Benchmark is easy.
 Take 395 from Reno to exit 59 – Damonte Ranch Parkway.
 Once off the highway, head east towards the mountains and turn left on Steamboat Parkway.
 At the end of Steamboat Parkway, take a right on Rio Wrangler Drive.
 The canyon comes into view to the east.
 Take the first left before you reach Damonte Ranch High School, just to the north of the entrance to the parking lot next to the high school track.
 There is a circle at the end of the main pavement, where construction is also taking place and there is restricted access.
 You can also take Yee Haw Way to the end of Trailrider Drive or the top of Barrel Racer Drive.
 Both have similar access issues.
 Right now, the legal access is at the end of Desert Way.

 Start making your way towards the canyon.
 Stay on the left side, where there is an open meadow.
 The right side is far more rocky.
 The canyon starts at about 4900 feet and climbs up to 5570 feet in about ¾ of a mile.
 However, this will take most hikers at least 40-45 minutes due to the difficult terrain.
 There is no trail, and there is lots of rock scrambling, including a few class 3 moves.
 Watch for falling rock, and ice during winter.

 In total, the elevation gain for this hike is about 2150 feet, and 3.5 miles one-way.
 It is 4.25 miles one way if starting from the end of Desert Way.

 Private land may be an issue via this route.
-An alternative is to head up the ridge towards the Buttes on the left side, and follow that road to the base of Louse Mountain on its north side.
+An alternative is to head up the ridge towards the Buttes on the left side, and follow that road to the base of Louse Benchmark on its north side.
 There is a road going along the back.
 It adds a little over 1/2 mile each way, but may avoid the private land.